Townsquare/Dstillery pixel

 Tutor, The State of Nature (Ultimate Survival Mode)

-Henry is currently a second year Masters student at Western Michigan University.
+Henry has recently completed a Master at Western Michigan University and is headed to University of Wisconsin-Madison in the Fall to pursue a PhD in philosophy.
 His philosophical interests intersect in and around Ancient Philosophy.
 Recently, he has been interested in the role literary devices such as irony, metaphor, and myth play in Plato's dialogues.
 Along with this, he is interested in the practical import ancient thinkers might have on contemporary social, political, and legal debates.
 His other interests include cycling, human prehistory, the literary works of Thomas Pynchon, and the music of Steely Dan.

 Angela Barnes